Today's Main Ingredient - Podcast Bios

 Brian Fox of Salem Mountain Farm is a third generation farmer from South Canaan PA.
 As many teenagers do, Brian dreamed of other things and left the farm to attend college in Washington DC.
 He stayed for nearly 15 years, working as a graphic designer before returning to the farm of his childhood.
 In 2001, he shifted the farm’s focus from conventional dairy to growing vegetables and raising rotational grass-fed beef.
 In 2017 he married Rachael, who joined him on the farm.
 They have two children, Angus born in 2018 and Agathe in 2019.
 Together they work the land as a family, with their main goals being to grow amazing vegetables to feed to their community, feed the soil to leave the land better than they found it, and to lay the groundwork for the next generation.

-Brian is a guest in Episode 1: Asparagus and Episode 5: Strawberries.
+Brian is a guest in Episode 1: Asparagus, Episode 5: Strawberries and Episode 8: Garlic.

 Tannis Kowalchuk started Willow Wisp Organic Farm with Greg Swartz, and she leads cut-flower production, cooks the farm crew lunch, and manages the social media accounts at Willow Wisp.
 In 2018, Tannis became the founding artistic director of Farm Arts Collective, an agri-“cultural” center based on the farm that provides public programs in theater, agriculture, food, and ecology.
 Tannis is a professional theater-maker and has created over 25 original productions including work with NACL Theatre and Primus Theatre.
 She has a weekly radio show, “Ophelia’s Flowers,” on WJFF and sits on the boards of Evergreen Garden in Monticello, NY and the Tusten Heritage Garden in Narrowsburg, NY.